KGergo88/RDB_Monitor/README.md

 ## License

 RDB Monitor
-A monitor program for the RDB Diplomaterv project Copyright (C) 2018  András Gergő Kocsis
+Copyright (C) 2018  András Gergő Kocsis

 This program is free software: you can redistribute it and/or modify